 6.6.1.1 Background for the solution

 One of the usages of sponsored data connectivity is the possibility for a Third party to sponsor advertisement.
 This kind of sponsoring would apply to a collection of users (possibly to all users).
 But sponsoring may also apply to a sub(set of users.

+PFD refers to Packet Flow description (PFD.
+A Sponsoring context is a set of PDF referred to by an application-Id.

 The solution has thus following facets: